robertorocha3/aa/README.md

-Aggregator Analyser.
+Aggregator Analyzer.

-This is a software used to download and anlyse data from Academic Aggregators.
+This is a software that is used to download and anlyze data from Academic Aggregators.